JuliaActors/Actors.jl/docs/src/intro.md

 receive(me)
 ```

 An actor can change also its own behavior with [`become`](@ref).
-Since an actor does what its behavior tells it to do, you use `become` inside a behavior function to cause the actor to switch to a new behavior.
+Since what an actor does is defined by its behavior, `become` inside the behavior function  causes the actor to switch to a new behavior.
 Instead `become!` is a call from the outside of an actor.
 A behavior change is effective for the next message an actor receives.

 ## Communication: `send` and `receive`